Consumed REST Services

 Limitations

-• To use the request response to create a data structure in your domain model, the response data should be in JSON format.
-Other formats, such as XML, are currently not supported.
+• To use the request response to create a data structure automatically in your domain model, the response data should be in JSON format.
+It is possible to process other formats, such as XML or raw text, but you will need to extract the data you are looking for in a microflow.

 Prerequisites